 - First, review the residential design guidelines that apply to your village, even if your vendor feels confident s/he knows them.
 Then contact your Baseline Community Life team if you still have questions.
 Reviewing the guidelines will give you more realistic expectations when working with your vendor.
 Even if your modification meets the guidelines, you still need review and approval from the Design Review Committee before you begin any work.

 - Don’t assume you can make a modification just because someone else did.
 You may have noticed your neighbor made an exterior modification, but that doesn’t mean it was approved nor that it will work for your home.

 - Plan a realistic timeline with your vendor.
 The Design Review Committee typically meets weekly and has 30 days from the date a completed application is submitted to review and provide a written response to the homeowner.
 Complete, clear, and thorough applications can be returned much sooner.

 - It’s much easier to go through the Design Review process before you make a modification.
 We’ve had the unfortunate experience of residents making a modification based on the design guidelines, then having to remove the modification at their own expense.

 The design review process is really about finding that sweet spot where personalizing your home intersects with the established design guidelines and the greater vision of Baseline.

 - Start by checking out the design review webpage.

 - Read the residential design guidelines that apply to your village.
 (Save time!
 The guidelines are searchable by key term.)

 - Fill out a Design Review Application.

 Questions?
-Contact the Baseline Community Association.
+Contact your Baseline Community Life team.